 The qualifications for serving on City Council are established by Sec.
 2.02 of the City Charter.
 Candidates must be:

-- A resident of the city for one year and a resident of their district for at least six months prior to qualification (candidates for Council member).
+- A resident of the city for one year, and for Council Members, a resident of their district for at least six months prior to qualification.

 - At least 18 years of age.